basic-web-components/basic-web-components/packages/basic-component-mixins/docs/ObserveContentChanges.md

 For comparison, see Polymer's observeNodes API, which does solve the problem of tracking changes in reprojected content.

+Note: The web platform team creating the specifications for web components plan to request that a new type of MutationObserver option be defined that lets a component monitor changes in distributed children.
+This mixin will be updated to take advantage of that MutationObserver option when that becomes available.

 **Kind**: global class
+<a name="contentChanged"></a>
+## contentChanged()
+Invoked when the contents of the component (including distributed children) have changed.

+This method is also invoked when a component is first instantiated; the contents have essentially "changed" from being nothing.
+This allows the component to perform initial processing of its children.

+**Kind**: global function
+<a name="event_content-changed"></a>
+## "content-changed"
+This event is raised when the component's contents (including distributed children) have changed.

+**Kind**: event emitted